Healthy Fall Overnight Oats (dairy-free)

 Instructions

-• Grab a mason jar and throw all of the ingredients into the jar except the additional yogurt and maple syrup topping.
+- Grab a mason jar and place all of the ingredients into the jar except the additional yogurt and maple syrup topping.
+This includes: oats, plant-based milk, ground flaxseed, pumpkin puree, date paste, and cinnamon.
 Give it all a good stir.

-• Mix the additional yogurt and maple syrup in a small bowl and then pour and spread it on top of the oats.
+- Mix the yogurt and maple syrup in a small bowl, and then pour and spread it on top of the oats.
 Sprinkle the yogurt with a dash of cinnamon.